-Europe has centralised the process to authorise third-country (non-EU) operators performing commercial air transport operations into the EU, thereby replacing various schemes of the EASA Member States previously in place.
+Europe has centralised the process to authorise third-country (non-EU) operators performing commercial air transport operations to EU territories, thereby replacing various schemes of the EASA Member States previously in place.
 Instead, a single safety authorisation is issued centrally by the European Union Aviation Safety Agency (EASA).
-The TCO application form can be found here.

 The European Parliament and the Council tasked EASA to manage a single European system for vetting the safety performance of foreign air carriers.
 In doing so, EASA issues safety authorisations to foreign air carriers when satisfied that they comply with minimum international (ICAO) safety standards and applicable airspace user requirements in EU airspace.

 Any third-country operator that intends to perform commercial air transport (CAT) operations into, within or out of any of the following territories requires a TCO authorisation issued by EASA:

 - the 27 Member States of the European Union

 - the 4 EFTA States (Iceland, Liechtenstein, Norway and Switzerland)

 - the following territories in which Regulation (EU) 2018/1139, the so called “Basic Regulation” applies: Åland Islands, Azores, Madeira, Canary Islands, Guadeloupe, French Guiana, Martinique, Réunion, Saint-Martin, Mayotte